The Center for Contemporary Jewish Documentation in Milan

 In 1960 CDEC also served as the key research reference center for the first publication on the history of the Jews in Fascist Italy, commissioned by the Union of the Italian Jewish Communities and written by the young scholar Renzo De Felice.

-The impact from this book was however highly significant for Italy and initiated a discussion and confrontation of the broader “unspoken” chapter in its recent past.
+The impact from this book, which marked the beginning of De Felice’s career as the first and possibly one of the most controversial scholars of fascism, was highly significant for Italy and initiated a discussion and confrontation of the broader “unspoken” chapter in its recent past.

 Still in 1988, in a series of candid interviews conducted by the national television, ordinary Italians of multiple generations “appeared oblivious” to the fact that Jews had been persecuted under fascism or that in Italy there were even Jews at all.